Skeeb32/Get-Your-Github-Achievements/README.md

 <br>

-# [bonus] ⭐
+# [BONUS] ⭐

 ####
-you can also fill up your contribution graph in 5 minutes, here's the [tutorial](https://youtu.be/LlkcvvGbs9I) !
+You can also fill up your contribution graph in 5 minutes, here's the [tutorial](https://youtu.be/LlkcvvGbs9I) !

 <br>